lahoudjohn/AI-powered-Job-Interview-Assistant/README.md

 - **Amjad Khaddaj**

 ## Project Overview
 This project was developed as part of the EECE 490 course requirements.
-It implements [briefly describe the main goal of your project or its functionality].
+It implements usage of APIs for gpt-4o-mini and fine-tuned APIs on concentrations for ECE and CCE majors at AUB.

 ### Key Features
 - Chatbot that gives questions and answers them
-- Interiview simulator
+- Interview simulator

 ## Installation and Setup